Top 10 Most Famous Foods to Try in Mauritius

 7. Octopus Curry

-A famous seafood delicacy prepared using octopus cooked in rich Mauritian spices and curry sauce.
+A famous Mauritian seafood delicacy prepared using octopus cooked in aromatic curry spices and rich tomato-based sauce.

 Average Score: 95 / 100